SofaDefrost/DefrostSofaBundle/README.md

 # Defrost SOFA Bundle

-This is a bundle of SOFA binaries specially intented for soft robotics The usage is limited to academia: research and teaching.
+This is a bundle of SOFA binaries specially intented for soft robotics.

+The usage is limited to academia: research and teaching.

 The bundle contains: